SAP/sap-btp-service-operator/README.md

     }
 ```
 ###### Custom Template Format
+You can model the Secret according to your specific needs.
 To generate a custom-formatted secret, use the secretTemplate attribute in the service binding spec.
 The value of secretTemplate should be a Go template that will be employed to generate the secret.
 The template will operate on a map constructed from two fields: